 Your stone countertops may need to be sealed.
-To see if yours do, see page 15.
+To see if yours do, see When is it time to reseal?
+The simple DIY sealer test on page 17.

 Caring for your countertops is really quite simple.
 Just refer to the Do's and Don'ts on the next page.